 <iframe id="taveForm" src="https://tave.com/nicoleklym-inline" width="100%" height="1400px" frameborder="0" scrolling="yes"></iframe>

-If your contact form contains a lot of fields making it pretty lengthy, causing some of your form to not appear after embedding this code, you can lengthen your form by adjusting the height code.
-For example, you can edit height=”1400px” to be 1900px or another number until it looks just right.
+If your contact form contains a lot of fields making it pretty lengthy, causing some of your form to not appear after embedding this code, you can adjust the length of your form by adjusting the height code.
+For example, you can edit height="1400px" to be 900px or another number, bigger or smaller, until it looks just right.
 Also check it out on mobile devices to be sure its length is appropriate.